Sheriff’s official: Georgia officers hurt in chase, shooting

 Multiple officers were injured in a police chase that ended in a shooting in Georgia Monday morning, authorities said.

-Carroll County sheriff’s spokesperson Investigator Ashley Hulsey said the chase was initiated by the Georgia State Patrol in Bremen and ended near Georgia 61 and Flat Rock Road, just south of Interstate 20, The Atlanta Journal-Constitution reported.
+Carroll County sheriff’s spokesperson Investigator Ashley Hulsey said the Georgia State Patrol began a chase in Bremen that ended near an intersection just south of Interstate 20, The Atlanta Journal-Constitution reported.

-It's unclear how many officers were injured and Hulsey said she was not aware of the officers' conditions.
+It was unclear how many officers were injured, and Hulsey said she was not aware of the officers' conditions.
+The scene was contained and there was no threat to the public, the department said in a message shared on social media.

 Comments